junyanyao/cpsx/README.md

 The current list of files in this repos is:

+\begin {enumerate}
-\Problems data
+  \item Problems data
-\Text Analysis 1-10: these are exploration of data from students' chat on math tests.
+  \item Text Analysis 1-10: these are exploration of data from students' chat on math tests.
+\end{enumerate}